Please refer to the attachment for the complete policy which includes charts and images.

 The Code of Practice advocates a graduated response to meeting pupils’ needs.

-•The class teacher will take steps to further differentiate the learning to better support the pupil and this may require an adjustment in the style of teaching adopted with that pupil.
+• The class teacher will take steps to further differentiate the learning to better support the pupil.
+This may require an adjustment in the style of teaching adopted with that pupil.

-•The SENCo should be informed and consulted to provide support and advice and may wish to observe the pupil.
+• The SENCo will be informed and consulted to provide support and advice.

 Where it is determined that a pupil does have SEND, parents will be formally advised of this and the decision to add the pupil to the SEND register is made.
 The aim of formally identifying a pupil with SEND is to help school ensure that effective provision is put in place and so remove any barriers to learning.